peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 ## Update ACME Identifier Types

-IANA is asked to add to the "ACME Identifier Types" registry, defined in {{Section 9.7.7 of !RFC8555}} a label "openid-federation" and reference this document.
+IANA is asked to add to the "ACME Identifier Types" registry, defined in {{Section 9.7.7 of !RFC8555}}, a label "openid-federation" and reference {{identifier-type}} in this document.

-IANA is also asked to to the "ACME Validation Methods" registry, defined in {{Section 9.7.8 of !RFC8555}} add a label "openid-federation-01" and reference this document.
+IANA is also asked to add to the "ACME Validation Methods" registry, defined in {{Section 9.7.8 of !RFC8555}}, a label "openid-federation-01" and reference {{challenge-type}} in this document.

 ## Assign X.509 PKIX Other Name